-But just like regular pits, white Pitbulls with blue eyes are considered non-standard.
+However, just like regular pits, white Pitbulls with blue eyes are considered non-standard.
 This can also be an indication of albinism and the health issues that come with it.

-Having blue eyes along with pink noses are the distinction of albinism.
+Having blue eyes along with pink noses is the distinction of albinism.
 You may notice that white Pitbulls commonly have dark-colored eyes and black noses, whereas an albino presents the absence of pigmentation in those areas.

 What Makes a White Pitbull Different From Other Pitbulls?

 When it comes to appearance, the white Pitbull is strikingly like no other.
 But although it may seem unique, a purebred white Pitbull exhibits the same general traits of its kind.
 Aside from its coat color, it only differs in some aspects.